smiotaku/saeskin-gi/CONTRIBUTING.md

     `git commit -m "feat: add design for Anya Forger skin"`
     `git push origin saeskin-gi`
 5.  **Create a Pull Request (PR):** Go to your repository on GitHub, click the **"Pull Request"** button, write a clear description and link it to the relevant issue, and then submit your PR.

+---

+### Rewards

+As a form of appreciation, contributors whose **Pull Request** is merged will get access to **Community Version**.
+These are exclusive skins available only to contributors.